 - 1. 70 % Lectures (Including expert lectures) - 2.
-30% assignments, discussion, seminars and class tests. - A visit to drug de-addiction centre could also be undertaken a) Concept and overview : what are drugs and what constitutes drug abuse?
+30% assignments, discussion, seminars and class tests. - A visit to drug de-addiction centre could also be undertaken a) Concept and overview: what are drugs?
+Meaning of use, misuse and abuse of drugs.
+Misuse of prescription drugs with special emphasis on antibiotics and steroids.
 Historical perspective of drug abuse.
 How drug abuse is different from drug dependence and drug addiction?
 Physical and psychological dependence: concepts of drug tolerance and withdrawal symptoms.